-The calculation of the Group's expected credit loss ("ECL") allowances and provisions against loan commitments and guarantees under IFRS 9 requires the Group to make a number of judgements, assumptions and estimates.
-Key judgements include determining an appropriate definition of default against which a probability of default, exposure at default and loss given default parameter can be evaluated, the appropriate life time of an exposure to credit risk for the assessment of lifetime losses, the use of management judgements alongside impairment modelling processes to adjust inputs, parameters and outputs to reflect risks not captured by models; and key estimates include base case and multiple economic scenarios ("MES") assumptions, including the rate of unemployment.
+The calculation of the Company's ECL allowances and provisions against loans advances to customers under IFRS 9 requires the Company to make a number of judgements, assumptions and estimates.
+Key judgements include determining an appropriate definition of default against which a PD, exposure at default and loss given default parameter can be evaluated, the appropriate life time of an exposure to credit risk for the assessment of lifetime losses, the use of management judgements alongside impairment modelling processes to adjust inputs, parameters and outputs to reflect risks not captured by models; and key estimates include base case and multiple economic scenarios ("MES") assumptions, including the rate of unemployment.
 The most significant are set out below.